 What you can do is create an environment that encourages and promotes the employees’ self-motivation.
-Motivation is getting people to do what you want them to do because THEY WANT to do it.
-The challenge is to give them a reason to want to do it because doing it will satisfy a need they have.
+Motivation is getting people to do what you want them to do because they want to do it.
+The challenge is to give them a fitting reason to want to do this.
+Doing it must satisfy a need they have.
 You have to tune in to their needs, motives and reasons, not yours.

 People are motivated by their unmet needs, and those needs differ from person to person.
 People’s needs are determined by their unique set of circumstances, culture, values, background, education, work experience and their personality styles.